zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 ### policy token

 Displays the omni-chain token policy ID.
-This policy is parameterized by the incoming client proof policy, outgoing client proof policy, and universal user-message policy.
+This policy is parameterized by the unified client proof policy and universal user-message policy.
 The token name is the empty bytestring.

 ```shell
 cabal run zkfold-cli:asterizm -- policy token --help